Rafael Devers Player Props: Red Sox vs. Twins

 Rafael Devers At The Plate

-- Devers leads Boston in total hits (18) this season while batting .273 with 11 extra-base hits.
+- Devers leads Boston with 20 hits, batting .286 this season with 12 extra-base hits.

-- Among qualified batters in MLB, he ranks 76th in batting average, 106th in on-base percentage, and sixth in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 59th, his on-base percentage ranks 89th, and he is fourth in the league in slugging.

-- Devers has had at least one RBI in 50.0% of his games this year (eight of 16), with two or more RBI four times (25.0%).
-He has also accounted for three or more of his team's runs in two contests.
+- Devers has driven home a run in nine games this season (52.9%), including more than one RBI in 23.5% of his games and producing three or more of his team's runs on two occasions..

-- In 10 of 16 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 10 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.